oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 The following attributes are exported:

+* `availability_domain` - The availability domain of a placement.
 * `backup_schedule` - Defines the schedule of the deployment backup.
 	* `bucket` - Name of the bucket where the object is to be uploaded in the object storage
 	* `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment being referenced.
 	* `frequency_backup_scheduled` - The frequency of the deployment backup schedule.
 Frequency can be DAILY, WEEKLY or MONTHLY.
 	* `is_metadata_only` - Parameter to allow users to create backup without trails
 	* `namespace` - Name of namespace that serves as a container for all of your buckets
 	* `time_backup_scheduled` - The start timestamp for the deployment backup schedule.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2024-10-25T18:19:29.600Z`.
-* `availability_domain` - The availability domain of a placement.
+* `byol_cpu_core_count_limit` - The maximum number of CPUs allowed with a 'Bring Your Own License' (BYOL) license type.
+Any CPU usage above this limit is considered as License Included and billed.
 * `category` - The deployment category defines the broad separation of the deployment type into three categories.
 Currently the separation is 'DATA_REPLICATION', 'STREAM_ANALYTICS' and 'DATA_TRANSFORMS'.
 * `cluster_placement_group_id` - The OCID(https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cluster placement group for the resource.
 Only applicable for multicloud subscriptions.
 The cluster placement group id must be provided when a multicloud subscription id is provided.
 Otherwise the cluster placement group must not be provided.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment being referenced.
 * `cpu_core_count` - The Minimum number of OCPUs to be made available for this Deployment.
 * `defined_tags` - Tags defined for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `deployment_backup_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup being referenced.
 * `deployment_diagnostic_data` - Information regarding the deployment diagnostic collection
 	* `bucket` - Name of the bucket where the object is to be uploaded in the object storage
 	* `diagnostic_state` - The state of the deployment diagnostic collection.